 Autumn, leading into Winter is a prime time for weeds to begin emerging in your lawn.
 With the extra moisture around and with less competition from Summer active lawns (as they go into Winter dormancy), weeds find the conditions irresistible.

 As the weather cools down, so too does the soil temperature.
-It's falling at about one degree per week at the moment, and the result is weed seeds and bulbs stored in the soil from previous seasons germinate and grow, reminding you once again how persistent they can be!
+It's falling at about one degree per week at the moment, and the result is weed seeds and bulbs stored in the soil from previous seasons germinate and start to grow, reminding you how persistent they can be!

-The most common Autumn and Winter weeds are winter grass, sour sobs and of course, the common broad leaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
-Have a look at our handy Weed Identification Chart to see which type of weeds you have!
+The most common Autumn and Winter weeds are winter grass, sour sobs and, of course, common broadleaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
+Have a look at our handy Weed Identification Chart to see which type of weeds you have.

-Most weeds in a lawn containing couch, buffalo or kikuyu grass are easily controlled by spraying with a selective herbicide.
+Most weeds in a lawn are easily controlled by spraying with a selective herbicide.
 Selective herbicides target the weeds and, when applied properly, won't harm the lawn.
 The type of herbicide you use will depend on the weed you are targeting and the type of lawn you have.

-For broad leaf weeds, use a product containing MCPA and Bromoxynil such as Amgrow Bin-Die.
+or broadleaf weeds, use a product containing MCPA and Bromoxynil, such as Amgrow Bin-Die.
 For larger areas, consider a product such as Bow and Arrow.
 These chemicals are selective, which means they are specially designed to be sprayed all over the lawn.
-It will target the weeds and will not effect the grass you are spraying.
+They will target the weeds and will not affect the grass you are spraying.
 Generally speaking, broadleaf herbicides take around 10-14 days to kill the weeds.
 To get the best out of your herbicide, consider adding some wetting agent to the mix.
 Products like Wetter and Spreader help break the surface tension of the spray droplets to get better coverage on the leaf of the weed.
 You'll be surprised at how much difference this makes.

-Wintergrass is just starting to emerge now as the weather begins to cool down.
+Wintergrass is just starting to emerge now as the weather cools down.
 Wintergrass can be controlled by using a herbicide containing propyzamide such as David Grays Winter Grass Killer.
-Follow the instructions carefully and make sure you spray evenly over the whole lawn area.
-Wintergrass killer is also a selective herbicide and is safe to use on couch and buffalo lawns (in WA).
-As this chemical is soil activated, it is important that the sprayed area is watered within 24 hours of spraying.
-If you have wintergrass growing in kikuyu, then you can't use a propyzamide based chemical as a control measure.
-Your only option here is to wait till February and apply a pre-emergent herbicide such as Pendi Pro or Embargo which will kill the seeds of the wintergrass weed before they have a chance to germinate.
+Follow the instructions carefully, and make sure you spray evenly over the whole lawn area.
+Wintergrass killer is a selective herbicide and is safe to use on couch and buffalo lawns.
+As this chemical is soil activated, it is essential that the sprayed area is watered within 24 hours of spraying.
+If you have winter grass growing in Kikuyu, then you can't use a propyzamide-based chemical ( such as Wintergrass killer)as a control measure.
+Your only option here is to apply a pre-emergent herbicide such as Spartan, which will kill the seeds of the Wintergrass weed before they have a chance to germinate.
 Click here for more info on pre-emergent control of Wintergrass.
 It would usually be too late in the year to use pre-emergent herbicides (the best time is February / March), however since we haven't had a lot of rain yet and considering the daytime temperatures haven't fallen into the teens, many people may find that their winter grass hasn't emerged yet.
 If this is the case, you can still apply pre-emergent chemicals now.

-To some degree, weeds will always be an uninvited guest in your lawn at different times of the year but with some vigilance, you can get on top of them.
+To some degree, weeds will always be an uninvited guest on your lawn at different times of the year, but with some vigilance, you can get on top of them.
 For more advice on controlling or identifying weeds, give us a call on 8298 0555.